Boilo is a traditional alcoholic beverage that will keep you warm on those long winter nights — and keep a coal mining tradition alive.

 When it comes to making moonshine, arguably the most important elements are temperature, time, and a really great still.
 At How to Moonshine, we offer great all-in-one kits that combine a fermentor and a still to make starting the moonshining process easy and affordable.

-Our Blue Ridge Still combines a fermentor with a still with a thump keg.
+Our Magnum All-in-One Still combines a fermentor with a still with a thump keg.
 Using a thump keg is an ideal way to produce quality spirits with less effort.
 It makes the process of distilling spirits easier and yields better results.

 Boilo makes a great gift, and pairs perfectly with any holiday party.